ewen-lbh/school-stuff/exos/english/exos-rentrée-prépa.md

 When I was young, I listened to radio while working.

 Les partis disposaient de trop peu de temps pour exposer clairement leurs théories économiques.
-Parties have not enough time to clearly explain their economical theories.
+Parties didn't have enough time to clearly explain their economical theories.

 Dès qu’ils allumeront la radio, ils apprendront la tragique nouvelle de la pire éruption qui ait jamais touché le pays.
 Upon turning on the radio, they'll learn the tragic news about the worst erruption that has ever touched the country.

 Nous pouvons nous demander dans quelle mesure c’est la vérité.
-~We can ask ourselves to what point it is the truth.
+We can ask ourselves up to what point is it the truth.

 La première génération de robots a été introduite pour remplacer les ouvriers et faire baisser les coûts.
 The first generation of robots was introduced to replace workers and lower costs.